Find a Law Firm

 The form will therefore need to be available for the valuer at the time of his or her site visit.
 The form should be sent to the The Chorley & District Building Society conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.

-I have been searching for conveyancing quotes online.
-Can I be assured that all the law firms that are listed on your directory are on the The Chorley & District Building Society conveyancing panel?
+I am searching for competitive conveyancing fees.
+Can I be confident that all the practices that are identified on your website are on the The Chorley & District Building Society conveyancing panel?

-The solicitor and licensed conveyancing practices listed on our site have assured us via an online form that they are on the The Chorley & District Building Society panel and agreed to advise us to take down their listing in the event of removal off of the The Chorley & District Building Society panel.
-To date we have not been informed by either a lender or a member of the public that the data about a specific firm being on the The Chorley & District Building Society conveyancing panel is not accurate.
+The law firms on our directory have assured us via an online form that they are on the The Chorley & District Building Society panel and agreed to advise us to take down their listing in the event of removal off of the The Chorley & District Building Society panel.
+To date we have not been informed by either a bank or a member of the public that the data about a specific firm being on the The Chorley & District Building Society conveyancing panel is not accurate.